Knowledge91/Panopticon/README.md

 1. Install the ethereum [geth client](https://github.com/ethereum/go-ethereum/wiki/geth)
 2. Initialize the chain with a so called *genesis* file.
 The genesis file decides about things like the gas price and the dificulty of mining blocks.
 To initialize the private block chain run:  `geth --datadir ./PrivateNet/chain json init ./PrivateNet/genesis.json`
 3. Run an *Ethereum Node*.
 An Ethereum node is a computer connected to the ethereum net, which will be later on communicating with our React App.
 The node will have an **ipc** and an **HTTP** access point, we will connect to the later.
 To start the node with the geth client run: `geth --datadir ./PrivateNet/chain --networkid 9987 --rpc --rpcport 8545 --rpcaddr 0.0.0.0 --rpcapi "eth,web3,personal" --rpccorsdomain "*"`. **Attention: the private net will be open to every IP address!
 Which should not be used in production!**
+5. Now that you have a running *private blockchain* open the [Javascript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console) by running: `geth attach ./PrivateNet/chain/geth.ipc` and connect to the **ipc** point.
+6. Create three *Ethereum accounts*.
+One for yourself (also refered to as coinbase) and two for the two example fabrics by running: `personal.newAccount()` in the newly opened *javascript console*.
+Every account you create yields an **address** remember these addresses for later (we will have to configure the react app with these).
+If your forgot them just reopen the *Javascript console* of you *private blockchain again* and execute `eth.getAccounts()`, which will display the addresses of all of your created accounts.

+---

 Some infos about the **Ethereum Node** configuration:
 - `--rpc` starts the http server
 - `--rpcorsdomain "*"` allows CORS for any address (important for the React app, otherways we would not allow any Browser to accept our data)